grafana/grafana/contribute/style-guides/backend.md

 ### Cleanup

-Use `t.Cleanup` to clean up resources in tests.
+Use [`t.Cleanup`](https://golang.org/pkg/testing/#T.Cleanup) to clean up resources in tests.
 It's a less fragile choice than `defer`, since it's independent of which function you call it in.
-It will always execute after the test is over.
+It will always execute after the test is over in reverse call order (last `t.Cleanup` first, same as `defer`).

 ## Globals